 - Remuneration of authors and performers via new transparency rules.

-The proposal for a Directive will establish a mandatory exception and the proposal for a Regulation will permit the cross-border exchange of such copies between the EU and third countries that are parties to the Treaty.
+The Directive establishes a mandatory exception to copyright and related rights and the Regulation permits the cross-border exchange of copies made under that exception between the EU and third countries that are party to the Treaty.

 Communication and legislative proposals